Competent cells (NEB stable)

 To dispose of 1X Wash: Add a few mL of bleach to the collected 1X Wash Buffer.
 A dark brown/black precipitate will form.
 This can be left to settle over several days or can be centrifuged after 20 min of decontamination.
 Then, discard the supernatant down the drain and dispose of the tube with precipitate in the biowaste.

-2. Aliquot 100 uL of the cell suspension ON ICE into the labeled Eppendorf tubes.
+Aliquot the cell suspension ON ICE into the labeled Eppendorf tubes, 100 µL per tube.

 Day 4.
 Check for cell growth